-5.1 This report has been agreed with the Adult Social Care Senior Management Team.
+5.1 This report has been agreed with the Children Social Care senior management team.
 The report also went via Senior Leadership Team.

-6. Impact on corporate policies, priorities, performance and community impact
+6. Impact on corporate policies, priorities, performance and community impact the primary focus on putting things right or highlighting and promoting where services are working well.

 6.1 All learning and key trends identified in the complaints and compliments reporting have a direct impact on the quality of service delivery and performance.
-The reporting ensures that valuable feedback received from service users and carers is captured effectively and regularly monitored, with the primary focus on putting things right or highlighting and promoting where services are working well.
+The reporting ensures that valuable feedback received from service users and carers is captured effectively and regularly monitored, with